AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/nft_contract.md

 #### `_store_payload_in_transient_storage_unsafe`

 It is labeled unsafe because the public function does not check the value of the storage slot before writing, but it is safe because of the private execution preceding this call.

+This is transient storage since the storage is not permanent, but is scoped to the current transaction only, after which it will be reset.
+The partial note is stored the "hiding point slot" value (computed in `_prepare_private_balance_increase()`) in public storage.
+However subseqeuent enqueued call to `_finalize_transfer_to_private_unsafe()` will read the partial note in this slot, complete it and emit it.
+Since the note is completed, there is no use of storing the hiding point slot anymore so we will reset to empty.
+This saves a write to public storage too.

 #include_code store_payload_in_transient_storage_unsafe /noir-projects/noir-contracts/contracts/nft_contract/src/main.nr rust